 - 5 research-based highlights and tips on how to fake it till you make it

 The Hebbian Principle: What fires together wires together

 There is this general principle in psychology & neuroscience.
 What fires together, wires together.
-It’s called the Hebbian principle.
-It basically states that if you do something in association with something else, the 2 things will get interlinked.
+It’s called the Hebbian principle or Hebb’s Law.
+It basically states that if you do something in association with something else, the 2 things will get interlinked at a neural level.
 Why does this happen?
 When humans do anything (read: EVERYTHING), there is always an underlying neural circuitry that fires in some way.
 This firing is a ‘signal’ the neurons send to other neurons.

 One way to look at it is – correlation becomes causation in a manner of speaking.
 One set of neurons for event A will send a signal to another set of neurons for event B just because they fired together and wired together.
 Associating 2 things together links them such that when one is present/true, the other one is triggered.
 As time passes, the association becomes automatic and natural.
 In psychology, that’s called conditioning.

 Another general principle that is observed is that we can fire up neurons just be thinking about something, even if you are thinking about driving a car and do not own a car.
 Mental imagery and the actual reality of perceiving something share common neural circuits but have different firing dynamics.
 So if you have learned how to drive a car, you can activate the underlying neurons to an extent just by thinking about driving.
 It works with emotions and mindsets too.
 This is nothing but imagination and it can be a great tool because imagination is a way to create a new “narrative” for yourself.